spodell/MCoLA/README.md

     ./outer_join.pl prokka_prot_id.tab test_annotation | cut -f 1-5,7 > mcola_input.tab

 6. Identify pairs of terms from the co-localization column that occur on the same contig and calculate distances between them.
-Output will be in two files, one containing raw pairs and numbers, the other containing tallies for each pair occurring within the selected distance.

   example: